Fourth International: From the Fourth World Congress to reunification

 The Secretariat organised a Fifth World Congress in October 1957.
 Mandel and Pierre Frank appraised the Algerian revolution and surmised that it was essential to reorient in the colonial states and neocolonies towards the emerging guerrilla-led revolutions.
 According to Robert Alexander, Ernest Mandel has written that an organisation in Indonesia, the Partai Acoma, was affiliate to the FI from 1959 until the 1965 coup in that country.

 The Sixth World Congress in 1961 marked a lessening of the political divisions between the majority of supporters of the International Secretariat and the leadership of the SWP in the United States.
 In particular, the congress stressed support for the Cuban revolution and a growing emphasis on building parties in the imperialist countries.
 The sixth congress also criticised the Lanka Sama Samaja Party, its Sri Lankan section, for seeming to support the Sri Lanka Freedom Party, which they saw as bourgeois nationalists; the U.S. SWP made similar criticisms.

 In 1962 the IC and IS formed a Parity Commission to organise a common World Congress.
-The supporters of Michel Pablo and Juan Posadas opposed the convergence.
+Despite the reunification efforts, the supporters of Michel Pablo and Juan Posadas opposed this.
 The supporters of Posadas left the International in 1962.
 At the 1963 reunification congress, the sections of the IC and IS reunified (with two exceptions: the British and French sections of the IC).
 This was largely a result of their mutual support for Ernest Mandel and Joseph Hansen's resolution Dynamics of World Revolution Today and for the Cuban Revolution.
 This document distinguished between different revolutionary tasks in the imperialist countries, the "workers' states", and the colonial and semi-colonial countries.
 In June 1963, the reunified Fourth International elected a United Secretariat of the Fourth International (USFI), by which name the organisation as a whole is often still referred.